Overview of VBA LCase Function:

 Example 4: Convert Null string to lower case letters

 Here is a simple example of the VBA LCASE function.
-This below example macro returns Null, because specified string contains a Null.
+This below example macro returns Null, because input string contains a Null.

 Output: Here is the screen shot of the fourth example output.